the-crypt-keeper/LLooM/README.md

 # The LLooM

-Weave the threads of propability.
+Weaving the threads of propability one token at a time.

+Sorta like beamsearching, but with a human in the loop.

+# Launching

 ## Usage with llama.cpp